elie-atia/scrap-and-analyse/README.md

 -[ ] Use more specific selectors: Directly find the elements (price and description) instead of using the parent elements.
 (This can reduce the number of item search operations and speed up data retrieval)

 -[ ] Avoid unnecessary waiting times: use timeouts only when absolutely necessary, such as to wait for something to load or to meet a website's request limits.

+-[ ] Process the data.

+-[ ] Create a view to enable user to download the processed data.